jayanthsagar/ansible-nagios/README.txt

 .
 ├── hosts
-│   └── host_only(machines on which nagios server has to installed) ├── nagios_server.yml(This yml script implements two roles common and nagios_server) ├── README.md
+│   └── host_only(machines on which nagios server has to installed) ├── nagios_server.yml(This script implements two roles common & nagios_server)
+├── README.md
 └── roles
     ├── common